 - Know what questions to ask and what to look for initially.
 Get your waivers signed and baseline measurements done.
 Talk about any and all restrictions.
 If you don’t know what a laminectomy is or where C5 is, look it up!
 If your client wants to be a bodybuilder or power lifter I hope you have contest experience.
 Don’t say anything you can’t prove later.

-- Mention the NCCA (National Commission for Certifying Agencies) agencies you are certified with and why that’s important.
+- Mention your certification and why it’s so important that you are certified, especially by an organization who has NCCA (National Commission for Certifying Agencies) Accreditation.
 I personally have three of the top five.
 My clients are happy to know “these organizations carry the NCCA stamp of approval for having integrity in their testing procedures and are very knowledgeable in content.”

 - Be the “busy” trainer in your gym.
 Normally I train about 125 sessions per month in the Alumni Field House at the University Texas Medical Branch.
 When you’re NOT busy, actually talk to someone you don’t know!
 I see many trainers that won’t smile or talk to anyone.
 Part of my current specialty is training other trainers who have no imagination and little confidence.
 Are you in this category?